konomu/lagrange-personal/_posts/2024-08-24-wa-ga-subordination.md

 There's a general rule that when は marks a subject at the start of a sentence with multiple clauses, it usually marks the subject of all of the clauses.[^1] が, on the other hand, usually only marks the subject within its own clause.
 In other words, whatever は marks is relevant to everything until the end of the sentence, while whatever が marks stays in its own clause.

-[^1]: This general rule doesn't apply for weakly subordinate clauses or quotative clauses.
+[^1]: This general rule doesn't apply to weakly subordinate clauses or quotative clauses.

 This general rule works because **が is most commonly used in subordinate clauses**.